Full Webinar: EB-5 Visa Bulletin Backlog Warning

 This news comes as no surprise to us.
 Our team and other industry groups have published data and have been warning of this for months.
-And while this news is not good, we believe this advance warning is good for investors.
+And while this news has some negative implications, we believe this advance warning is good for investors.

-You still have time to act if adjustment of status is a key goal with the EB-5 application.
+You still have time to act and obtain flexible employment authorization documentation (EAD) and an advance parole (AP) travel document with an adjustment of status—for many applicants in the U.S., this is a key goal with any EB-5 application.

-In this article, we discuss what the January 2025 Visa Bulletin says and look at the warning in the context of similar warnings.
+In this article, we discuss what the January 2025 Visa Bulletin says and examine the warning in the context of similar warnings.
 We will then discuss immigrant petition filing data and provide some analysis.
-Finally, we will examine who would be most impacted by backlogs and offer some suggestions for how to move forward.
+Finally, we will address who would be most impacted by backlogs and offer some suggestions for how to move forward.

 January 2025 Visa Bulletin Foreshadows Upcoming EB-5 Backlogs

-Every month, the U.S. Department of State publishes a Visa Bulletin, which summarizes immigrant visa availability.
+Every month, the U.S. Department of State publishes a Visa Bulletin, an update that summarizes immigrant visa availability.
 At times, the Visa Bulletin also includes comments and projections.

 The January 2025 Visa Bulletin includes such a comment, quoted below: